johndean3326/Book_Search_21/README.md

 Make sure you have MongoDB installed on your machine (if you don't, follow the instructions on the MongoDB Website).
 Clone the repo.
 Install dependencies with npm i. run npm run develop to interact with site.

 ## Issues
+Still having issues deploying site.
+I have completed the specifications but get weird errors that i cannot find the answers to. i feel that i am very close and dont understand the stringency of the grading.
-Still having issues deploying site. everything seems functional untill i go to deploy on heroku. ive put alot into this and im not sure what to do.
+Everything seems functional untill i go to deploy on heroku. ive put alot into this and im not sure what to do.
 I believe this should atleast be a passing grade with how much effort this took.
 Thank you for understanding.

 ## Technologies